container-job-runner/cjr/README.md

                                                               subset of the fields "id", "stack", "stackName", "status", "command", "message".

-  --jupyter-command=jupyter lab|jupyter notebook              command that should be run to start Jupyter (e.g. "jupyter
+  --jupyter-interface=lab|notebook                            Determine if jupyter:start command should run Jupyter lab
-                                                              lab" or "jupyter notebook").
+                                                              or Jupyter notebook.

-  --on-server-start=on-server-start                           command that should be run after a Jupyter or Theia server
+  --on-http-start=on-http-start                               command that should be run after a Jupyter or Theia server
                                                               starts.

+  --on-vnc-start=on-vnc-start                                 command that should be run after a vnc server starts.

   --run-shortcuts-file=run-shortcuts-file                     location of a yml file that can be used to specify run
                                                               shortcuts for the cjr job:start command; To disable set